mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 Object section <data_object_design_concepts>` on BasicTimeSeries for more on this topic.

-A final point about the source table is the issue of multiple estimates of the same event.
-The CSS3.0 has an elaborate mechanism for dealing with this issue involving three closely related tables (relations):  event, origin, assoc, and arrival.
+A final point about the source collection is the issue of multiple estimates of the same event.
+The CSS3.0 schema has an elaborate mechanism for dealing with this issue involving three closely related tables (relations):  event, origin, assoc, and arrival.
 The approach we take in MsPASS is to treat that issue as somebody else's problem.
-Thus, for the same reason as above we state rule 3 which is very similar to rule 2:
+Thus, for the same reason as above we state rule 4 which is very similar to rule 3:

   Rule 4:
     The source collection should contain any useful source positions that define locations in space and time (attributes :code:`source_lat`, :code:`source_lon`, :code:`source_depth`, and :code:`source_time`).
 Linking
-    each document in a wf collection to the desired point in the source collection is a preprocessing step to define a valid dataset.
+    each document in a wf collection to the desired point in the source collection is a preprocessing step to define a valid dataset when required.
-    The link should always be done with by inserting the :code:`ObjectId` of the appropriate document in :code:`source` as in wf_Seismogram or wf_TimeSeries with the key :code:`source_id`.
+    The link should normally be done by inserting the :code:`ObjectId` of the appropriate document in :code:`source` as in wf_Seismogram or wf_TimeSeries with the key :code:`source_id`.